inaturalist/SeekReactNative/README.md

     3. On iOS, these files are named `small_inception_tf1.mlmodel` and `small_export_tax.json` and should be added to the Resources folder in XCode.
 4. Add files to `utility/commonNames` to allow the AR camera to load common names in localized languages.
 The latest files are attached assets named `commonNames.tar.gz` in the [latest Seek release page](https://github.com/inaturalist/SeekReactNative/releases).
 5. For Fastlane, add `.env` file and corresponding JSON_KEY_ANDROID file, following example in `.env.example`.
+6. Add `local.properties` file to `android` folder with correct sdk path to build on an Android device.

 ## Run build
 1. Run `npm start`